aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ppsx-to-ods/_index.md

 ---
-title: Convert PPSX to ODS in Android via Java or with free Online Converter
+title: Convert PPSX to ODS in Android Apps or with free Online Converter
-description: Convert PPSX to ODS in Android via Java or Online App without using using Microsoft Excel or PowerPoint or online.
+description: Convert PPSX to ODS in Android Apps or Online App without using using Microsoft Excel or PowerPoint or online.
 Test free PPSX to ODS online converter quickly before integrating the code.
 url_ignore: /android-java/conversion/ppsx-to-ods/
 family: total
 platformtag: android-java